lucian-loco/WAT---Weibull-Analysis-Tool/README.md

 Returns an image presenting a Weibull probability plot for the requested part.

+### crate/new

+Parameters: (none)

+Opens draw.io editor with a blank diagram.
+Preloads HIT draw.io shape libraries (from HIT project on cernbox).

+### crate/edit

+Parameters:
+* name - name of the crate to be shown
+* face - (optional) selects the side of the crate to be shown ('front' or 'back')

+Opens draw.io editor with a diagram showing modules installed in a specific crate.
+Preloads HIT draw.io shape libraries (from HIT project on cernbox).
+The diagram is drawn using data from CCDE (installed modules) and LayoutDB (modules positioning).

 ## Development

 This project is currently deployed in the [CERN OpenShift](https://paas.cern.ch) instance (`hit-data` project) and can be accessed via https://hit-data.app.cern.ch.